-Rent for campus housing is due on the first day of each month.
+Rent for non-family housing (single student dorms) is billed for the entire semester and is due one week prior to the start of the semester.
+Rent for family housing is due on the first day of each month.
 A late fee of \$25 is charged after the 10th of each month.
 Midwestern reserves the right to request students to vacate the student housing for nonpayment of rent.
 A \$25 charge is assessed for each key that is lost or not returned.
 Exceptions to these policies due to exigent circumstances are at the discretion of the Vice President for Administration.
 Criteria that influence exceptions are on file in the Student Housing Office.
 The rental rates are inclusive for all utilities (electricity, gas, trash, water, Wi-Fi, and basic cable).

 Deposit (due with application for housing)

-Multiple Occupancy (per unmarried student) \$100
+Multiple Occupancy (single student) \$100

-Single Occupancy (married or unmarried) 250
+Family Occupancy 250

 Monthly Rental Rates

-Multiple Students per Apartment (Singles) \$285
+Multiple Occupancy (Singles) (per semester) \$1,500

 One bedroom 455

 Two Bedrooms (Families with 1-2 children)

-Basic Unit 595
+Basic Unit 625

-Renovated 645
+Renovated 675

-All electric with washer/dryer hookups 615
+All electric with washer/dryer hookups 645

 All electric with washer/dryer hookups & dishwasher 755

-Rawlings Court 840
+Rawlings Court 880

 3 Bedrooms (Families with 3-5 children)

-Basic Unit 675
+Basic Unit 710

-All electric with washer/dryer hookups 705
+All electric with washer/dryer hookups 740

-All electric with washer/dryer hookups & dishwasher 840
+All electric with washer/dryer hookups & dishwasher 880

-Rawlings Court 905
+Rawlings Court 950

 4 Bedrooms (Families with 6+ children)

-All electric with washer/dryer hookups & dishwasher 875
+All electric with washer/dryer hookups & dishwasher 920

-Rawlings Court 975
+Rawlings Court 1,025

+Efficiency Apartments (nightly rental rates)

+Single occupancy (one person per room) 60

+Multiple occupancy (more than one person) 30